Every NBA Team's Biggest Flaw as Training Camps Open

 Utah won't even feel the ill-effects of its committee offense during the regular season.
 Mitchell will eclipse the absence of an every-night second in command if he shoots better than 34.6 percent on pull-up jumpers, and head coach Quin Snyder's screen- and cut-heavy offense manufactured wide-open looks with league-best frequency last year.

 Combined with a Rudy Gobert-anchored defense, Utah has the tools to crash the race for the West's No. 2 seed.
 But the playoffs are a different beast.
 Defenses have more time to tailor game plans.
-From-scratch shot creation is essential, and the Jazz don't have enough of it.
+From-scratch shot creation is essential, and the Jazz don't have enough of i.

 This Might Fix Itself